farocrown/Simreg/README.md

 # Cosmological application of symbolic regression algorithms
 This repository contains the code that I implemented for my bachelor degree.
-My project aims to get simple and closed analityc formulae for the Matter Transfer Function, that we will call $T(k)$ and the power spectrum of CMB polarization anisotropies, namely $C_{\ell}^{EE}$.
+My project aims to get simple and closed analytic formulae for the Matter Transfer Function, that we will call $T(k)$ and the power spectrum of CMB polarization anisotropies, namely $C_{\ell}^{EE}$.

 ### Datasets
 In the 'Notebooks' folder, you can find two files that generate the datasets: